Elder (Sambucus nigra)

 The Elder tree, Sambucus nigra, is a very fast growing, short lived, adaptable small tree or large shrub which will do well in most soil conditions.
 In truth, however, it has a rather untidy habit, although its flowers and lacy leaves are very pretty.
 There are many colourful cultivars of the common Elder too.
 The native tree should be cut out of hedges as it tends to take over.
 It is said to produce a chemical that suppresses surrounding species - i.e. it is allelopathic - but is a must in a forest garden.
 It's also known as the Elderberry or Elderflower tree.

 Elder's many plates of fragrant white flowers are helpful for insects and cordial makers alike (try them lightly fried, too - in fact, there are lots and lots of Elder recipes), and birds and winemakers can split the berries between them.
 Don't eat any part of the plant raw, however - leaves, flowers and berries are poisonous.
 Processed, however, Elderflower cordial is also said to be a sedative, the flowers a good skin tonic, and rubbed on the skin Elder leaves work as an insect repellent.
 It used to be all the rage with herbalists, who recommended its use to treat all sorts of complaints, from gout to nosebleeds.
 John Evelyn called it “a kind of Catholicon against all infirmities whatever”.
 Elderberries are high in vitamin C, too, and will make a useful dye.
 The stems of a coppiced Elder tree are very useful around the garden - hollow and light, but surprisingly strong and reluctant to rot.
+"Aeld" is Anglo Saxon for fire - the idea is that folk used elder stems to blow through to get a fire going.
 The wood of mature trees is hard and good to carve.

 Value For Wildlife